arpatil01/scViewer/README.md

 ## Data
 The demo dataset can be found in ```scViewer -> app -> data ```

-### Users can store the processed single-cell RNA_seq data (Seurat .RDS object) in the data folder.
+Users can store the processed single-cell RNA_seq data (Seurat .RDS object) in the data folder.
 The uploaded object will be available in the drop-down menu of Load data tab

+## Supplementary Code documentation for processing raw data
+The scRNA-seq data processing code can be found in the vignette here ```scViewer -> Supplementary_File.html```

+We provide the step-by-step example code documentation for processing the scRNA-seq data.
+We also provide the metadata format for the scRNA-seq data that is compatible with the app.